myquay/michael-mckenna.com/blog/content/post/2024/multi-tenancy-asp-dot-net-core-eight-02.md

 ### Create the service provider factory

 The service provider factory is responsible for creating a tenant specific `IServiceProvider` from the root container.
-It does this by creating a new `IServiceCollection` and copying all the services from the root container then using a tenant specific service configuration action to add tenant specific services to the new container.
+It does this by creating a new `IServiceCollection` and copying all the services from the root container.
+It then uses the tenant service configuration action to add tenant specific services to the new container.

 ```csharp
 /// <summary>